balajsra/dwm/README.md

 * [actualfullscreen](https://dwm.suckless.org/patches/actualfullscreen/) - Actually toggle fullscreen for a window, instead of toggling the status bar and the monocle layout
 * [alwaysfullscreen](https://dwm.suckless.org/patches/alwaysfullscreen/) - Do not allow the focus to drift from the active fullscreen client when using focusstack()
-* [anybar](https://github.com/mihirlad55/dwm-anybar) (Polybar Tray Fix Version) - enables dwm to manage external status bars such as lemonbar and polybar
+* [anybar](https://github.com/mihirlad55/dwm-anybar) (Polybar Tray Fix Version) - Enables dwm to manage external status bars such as lemonbar and polybar
+* [aspectresize](https://dwm.suckless.org/patches/aspectresize/) - Allows you to resize a window while maintaining aspect ratio
 * [fixborders](https://dwm.suckless.org/patches/alpha/) - Make borders opaque